talwat/blog/docs/posts/gentoo-on-arm.md

 But, this guide does work on UTM when I tested it, so take that as you will.

-Gentoo is an awesome distro, and is very unique in it's customizability, and I would reccommend to every computer nerd to give it a go.
+Gentoo is an awesome distro, and is very unique in it's customizability, and I would recommend to every computer nerd to give it a go.